meaniebeanie22/meaniebeanie22.github.io/chapters/the-old-sea-dog-at-the-admiral-benbow.md

 coat, which he patched himself upstairs in his room, and which, before the end, was nothing but patches.
-He never wrote or received a letter, and he never spoke with any but the neighbours, and with these, for the most part, only when drunk on rum.
-The great sea-chest none of us had ever seen open.
+He never wrote or received a letter, and he never spoke with any but the neighbours, and with these, for the most part, only when drunk on rum. [:The great sea-chest none of us had ever seen open.](#chest)

 He was only once crossed, and that was towards the end, when my poor father was far gone in a decline that took him off.
 Dr. Livesey came